 We shouldn’t feel selfish based on our actions.
 And we definitely shouldn’t judge others based on their actions.

 Self-care, in itself, is just the act of taking care of ourselves.
 It only becomes selfish when someone judges it.

 What makes a person selfish?
 Should someone who doesn’t donate to charity be considered selfish?
 Should someone who spend time taking care of their own needs be considered selfish?
 How do you measure selfishness?
 What is the right amount of time to spend on ourselves and others?

 There is no universal criteria to measure selfishness.

 What you label as selfish may be different from what others label as selfish.
-Selfish is just a judgement we formed on ourselves and others.
+Selfish is just a judgment we formed on ourselves and others.
 Certain self-care activities would be deemed as selfish by some but not by others.
-It all depends on a person’s judgement.
+It all depends on a person’s judgment.

 3. Self-care and selfish are motivated by different intentions.

 Self-care is an act of self-love.
 You nourish your soul, body and mind because they needed your attention.
 You take care of yourself because you love yourself.
 You are grateful that your body is functioning properly and you don’t take it for granted.
 So you continue to maintain it and keep it healthy.

 Self-care comes from love while selfish comes from fear.

 Selfish, on the other hand, comes from a feeling of fear and lack.
 You are afraid that you do not have enough time, money and resources.
 You are too concerned with your well-being that you have no consideration for other people.
 You are afraid that other people would take up your resources for yourself, so you feel a need to protect your resources.